Do I need a licence to screen films?

 The PVS Licence is available to buy from Filmbankmedia for £112.50+VAT.
 Further information on licence purchasing and pricing can be found on the Filmbankmedia website.

-The PVSL is an annual licence and will need to be renewed every 12 months in order to access Into Film+.
+The PVS Licence is an annual licence and will need to be renewed every 12 months in order to access Into Film+.

-Please Note: Some schools are likely to have a PVS Licence provided for them at no cost.
+Please note: State schools in England are already covered by a PVS Licence, which is provided by the Department for Education.
+Schools in certain other locations around the UK may also have PVS Licences provided for them at no cost.
 Please read the section below to find out if your school is likely to be covered.

 Licencing Across the UK

 All state schools in England are automatically covered by a PVS Licence, which is provided by the Department for Education.
 This also grants state schools in England access to Into Film+ Premium.

 If you need your URN reference number, you can find it by visiting Get Information about Schools.